szolkowski/szolkowski.github.io/_posts/2022-07-30-add-github-pipeline-to-epi-12.md

 More details on Github workflows/pipelines can be found [here](https://docs.github.com/en/actions/using-workflows).

-## Full workflow snippet and steps to do in simple pill
+## Full workflow snippet and steps to do it in a simple pill

 Here is code snipped for my simple workflow described above.
 Create file: `.github/workflows/ci-episerver.yml` (file name is up to you) and copy below code.